WavvyAir/smooth-pause/README.md

-# smooth-pause
+# Smooth-pause
-Browser extension for smoothly pausing youtube videos
+Deprecated Chrome extension for smoothly pausing Youtube videos with a similiar behaviour to the Spotify pause button